-The great confusion which purposely was brought to humanity was done by the origins and miss translations’ of the great Judeo Christian religions and later on the Islamic religion adopted the same misguided concept.
-Therefore the concept of angel was brought to us by them, but they weren’t its originators.
+The great confusion which purposely was brought to humanity was done by the origins and miss translations of the great Judeo Christian religions; later on, the Islamic religion adopted the same misguided concept.
+Therefore the concept of angel was brought to us by them but they weren’t its originators.
 Its origins start far back in what is called the Sumerian culture, where the Judeo Christians were living for a while.
 It is from there they grabbed the original concepts for their religions.
-(I will write more later on the Sumerians and their origins and beliefs as it is an extensive subject on its own; however, let it suffice to say there is nothing you will find in the bihle that you won’t find in ever greater detail and without so much contradictions within the Sumerian tablets among other older texts).
-Let me be clear that I don’t have anything against the bible or any other religious texts; it is my opinion and that of many scholars, that most of the books used by the young religions (Judaism, Christianity, Islam) are based on older texts from ancient cultures.
-Over time their teachings got misunderstood, mistranslated either by ignorance or political gain, but that is an entirely different article altogether.
+(I will write more later on the Sumerians and their origins and beliefs as it is an extensive subject on its own; however, let it suffice to say there is nothing you will find in the bible that you won’t find in ever greater detail and without so much contradictions within the Sumerian tablets among other older texts).
+Let me make something very clear, I don’t have anything against the bible or any other religious texts; it is my opinion and that of many scholars, that most of the books used by the young religions (Judaism, Christianity, Islam) are based on older texts from ancient cultures.
+Over time their teachings got misunderstood, mistranslated either by ignorance or political gain; that is an entirely different article altogether.

 It is interesting how some of the women who I am going to discuss here, were Goddesses within their original cultures; later on they were turned into what is now erroneously called demons.
-Such a thing was done because these women represent power, strength, wisdom, knowledge, life.
-They were turned into something dark because of their link with the “Sacred Prostitute” another term commonly misunderstood; its actual concept taken so far from its origins.
+Such a thing was done because these women represented power, strength, wisdom, knowledge, life.
+They were turned into something dark because of their link with the “Sacred Prostitute” another term commonly misunderstood…

-Let’s look at our Goddesses, later on labeled Demons by the Patriarchal System:
+Let’s take a closer look at our Goddesses; later on labeled Demons by the Patriarchal System:

 Within the Talmud one can find more about Lilith.
 First I am going to examine not what is found within Historical texts but rather the Judaist interpretation which came much later.